-In this report, we disclose our country-by-country report (CbCR) data for 98 of the 99 countries and locations in which we have a taxable presence.
-Where country-by country report data are not available for this report, we have provided information from our Payments to Governments Report [A].
+In this report, we disclose our country-by-country report (CbCR) data for 99 countries and locations in which we have a taxable presence and where we report financial figures.
+Where CbCR report data are not available for this report, we have provided information from our Payments to Governments Report [A].

 Our Payments to Governments Report also discloses other forms of payments.
 These include production entitlements, royalties, fees and bonus payments.
 Where made, these payments have been referenced under each applicable country.